Learn Cyclomat

 Duplicate your layer

 Take your current shape and duplicate the layer.
-Now you have two identical shapes stacked on top of each other.
+Now you have two identical shapes stacked on top of each other, so make some interesting changes to the copy.

 Change the palette